jaykim305/NAS_demo/README.md

 # NAS_demo
-This repository holds the full end-to-end prototype for NAS with instructions for playing demo.
+This repository holds the full end-to-end prototype for [Neural Adaptive Content-aware Internet Video Delivery](https://ina.kaist.ac.kr/~nas) with instructions for playing demo.
 It composes of server-side html files, client-side player, content-aware SR DNN processor, and Integrated ABR server.
-For the integrated ABR, we provide the pre-trained RL models for Pensieve and NAS Integrated ABR for testing demo.
+For the RL-based ABR such as NAS and Pensieve, we provide the pre-trained RL models.

 ## Project structure
 ```